Antisemitism in the United States: Nation of Islam

-A number of Jewish organizations, Christian organizations, Muslim organizations, and academics consider the Nation of Islam antisemitic.
+A number of Jewish, Christian, and Muslim organizations, and academics consider the Nation of Islam to be antisemitic.
 Specifically, they claim that the Nation of Islam has engaged in revisionist and antisemitic interpretations of the Holocaust and exaggerates the role of Jews in the Atlantic slave trade.

 In December 2012, the Simon Wiesenthal Center put the NOI's leader Louis Farrakhan on its list of the ten most prominent antisemites in the world.
 He was the only American to make it onto the list.
-The organization cited statements that he had made in October of that year in which he claimed that "Jews control the media" and "Jews are the most violent of people".
+The organization cited statements that he had made in October of that year in which he claimed that "Jews control the media" and "Jews are the most violent of people."

 Farrakhan has denied charges of antisemitism, but in his denial, he included a reference to "Satanic Jews" and in another speech referred to Jews as termites.
 After he was banned from Facebook, he denied being a "hater" but admitted that Facebook's designation of him as a "dangerous individual" was correct.

+Changes over time

+In a 2025 article entitled “Not Your Bubbe’s Antisemitism,” long-term observer of American Jewish life, legal scholar Michael H. Traison distinguished present-day manifestations of hostility to Jews with the bigotry that existed when he grew up, noting:Older Jews remember college quotas; ‘restricted’ country clubs and resorts; exclusionary real estate covenants; and job discrimination.
+However, the genteel bigotry portrayed in the Academy Award-winning Gentleman's Agreement—the 1947 film based on Laura Z. Hobson’s bestselling novel in which the "tall, dark, and handsome" Gregory Peck portrays a Christian journalist who pretends to be Jewish to expose such prejudice—is something entirely out of touch with present-day reality.
+That version of antisemitism was palpable and ever present—but since then, America has undergone a civil rights revolution and a sweeping demographic transformation that has substantially changed the dynamics.
+As a result, we are living in vastly different times and in an entirely changed social and political landscape.
+Long gone are the days when Jews were barred from buying homes in affluent suburbs or joining "exclusive" country clubs.
+Jews are no longer shut out of the advertising industry or top law firms, as once was the case.